 What Is Sexual Abuse Law?

 Victims of sexual abuse and sexual assault often have multiple legal options to hold their abusers responsible.
 While the state pursues criminal charges, survivors may also pursue civil actions.
-If you are considering your legal options, you may find it helpful to speak with a lawyer who can assist you through these sensitive legal proceedings.
+If you are considering legal options, speak with a lawyer who can assist you through these legal proceedings.

 The following is an overview of common types of sexual abuse and your legal options.
-You can use this to help you evaluate whether you were a victim of this kind of sex offense, and as a foundation—so you feel confident speaking with a lawyer.
+You can use this information as a foundation to feel confident speaking with a lawyer.

 Unwanted Touching